vue-gl/vue-gl/docs/reference/vgl-axes-helper.md

 ---
 layout: reference
 ---
-{% include breadcrumbs/helpers.md %} &gt; VglAxisHelper
+{% include breadcrumbs/helpers.md %} &gt; VglAxesHelper
-# VglAxisHelper `<vgl-axis-helper>`
+# VglAxesHelper `<vgl-axes-helper>`
-An axis object to visualize the the 3 axes in a simple way, corresponding [THREE.AxisHelper](https://threejs.org/docs/index.html#api/helpers/AxisHelper).
+An axis object to visualize the the 3 axes in a simple way, corresponding [THREE.AxesHelper](https://threejs.org/docs/index.html#api/helpers/AxesHelper).
 The X axis is red.
 The Y axis is green.
 The Z axis is blue.
 ## Mixins
 See the mixin components below for common properties.
 * [VglLineSegments](vgl-line-segments)